 What was I going to do with an English degree anyway?
 Friends who'd majored in communications or film already had cool, interesting jobs lined up, thanks to the cool, interesting internships they'd completed during undergrad.
 The extent of my extracurricular activities had been seeing how many mixed drinks I could hold down, once combined with a late night bag of Cheetos.

-One morning, in a stall in the ladies' room, as I loudly and uncontrollably vomited up the result of the seven Amaretto Sours and half a bag of Cheetos from the night before, I heard someone come in.
+One morning, in a stall in the ladies' room, as I loudly and uncontrollably vomited up the result of the seven Amaretto Sours given to me for free at Stacy and Macy's Drag Dance Off-apalooza and half a bag of Cheetos from the night before, I heard someone come in.

-Agatha had a Dorothy Hamill haircut and carried a tote bag that read, "It's All About Chemistry!"
+Agatha had a tight, restricted bob so neat, it looked like a Hasidic wig and carried a tote bag that read, "It's All About Chemistry!"
 Underneath which was a picture of two beakers meeting in a kiss.

 Which really wouldn't have been that much of a problem had they been simple black or brown shoes.
 But they were green and blue leather, Bozo the Clown boots.
 They were unmistakably mine.

 When people had Personal Problems at work, they'd send them to the university clinic for counseling.
-And that meant at least an hour away from the office once or twice at week.
+And that meant at least a whole blessed hour or two away from the office, once or twice at week.

 Plus, having Personal Problems meant you never got fired.